codebyesther/methylation-pipeline/README.md

     - Plots bar charts for the top 10 CpG islands with the highest average changes in methylation levels between treatment timepoints.
 Saves these plots as PNG files in the plots directory.
   - Genes with Multiple Affected CpG Islands:
     - Identifies genes with more than one affected CpG island and plots bar charts for these genes.
 Saves these plots as PNG files in the plots directory.
-- Generated file(s): plots directory
+- Generated file(s): plots\top-10-differential-methylation-plots.zip directory
   - top10_diff_CGIsubregions_baseline_post.png
   - multi_CpG_genes_baseline_post.png
   - top10_diff_CGIsubregions_baseline_on.png